kl2806/devfest-data-science-track/level_1.md

     Done with 1050..

 Great, now we have all the data stored locally on our computer!
-This was done so that analyzing it won't take as much time since all the data is local rather than on the webpage.
+Analyzing the data locally will take much less time than calling it from the webpage.

 Let's try exploring one of the HTML pages using Beautiful Soup.